MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

      For an example deployment of this certificate, see the "Deploying the Client Certificate for Distribution Points" section in [Step-by-step example deployment of the PKI certificates for System Center Configuration Manager: Windows Server 2008 Certification Authority](/sccm/core/plan-design/network/example-deployment-of-pki-certificates).

 -   **Enable this distribution point for prestaged content**: Choose this setting to enable the distribution point for prestaged content.
 When this setting is selected, you can configure distribution behavior when you distribute content.
-You can choose to always do one of the following:
+You can choose to always do one of the following actions:

  - Prestage the content on the distribution point.
  - Prestage the initial content for the package, but use the normal content distribution process when there are updates to the content.